open/close all folders

 - Meaningful Name: "Eric" is Old Norse for "eternal ruler", alluding to his status as the Prince, later king, of his kingdom.

-- Modest Royalty: Except for formal occasions, prefer very simple clothing.
+- Modest Royalty: Except for formal occasions, he prefers very simple clothing.

 - Papa Wolf: Towards Melody.
-He angrily asks Morgana what she has done to Melody.
+He angrily asks Morgana (who now has the powerful trident in her hands) what she has done to Melody while brandishing his sword.

 - Ramming Always Works: During the final showdown, he commandeers one of the old shipwrecks that Ursula's whirlpool lifts from the ocean's bottom and uses the prow as a giant harpoon to skewer her.